 Set to the Irish air ‘Paddy’s Green Shamrock Shore’, this song captures the lament of the Psalm while adding a drive and energy that brings to light the hope offered at its conclusion.

 The air ‘Down in Yon Banke’ is originally a wordless Scottish country dance song, and in this rendition becomes a prayer for God’s eternal presence.

-This Psalm praises the God of creation and is based on an old version of the air 'Thugamar Féin an Samhradh Linn', recently rediscovered by Pádraigín Ní Uallacháin, which marks the arrival of spring.
+This psalm praises the God of creation and is based on an old version of the air 'Thugamar Féin an Samhradh Linn', recently rediscovered by Pádraigín Ní Uallacháin, which marks the arrival of summer.

 Set to the 18th-century Scottish air 'MacPhearson’s Lament', this psalm reflects on the comfort of God's everlasting protection.